sumitk/MeetupPack/README.md

-# Titanium Mobile Meetup Pack
+# Appcelerator University: Titanium Mobile Meetup Pack

-Thanks for checking out Titanium Mobile!
+Thanks for checking out App U's Titanium Mobile meetup pack!
 If you're reading this, you are likely interested in giving a Titanium Mobile presentation for your company, user group, college class, and/or sewing circle.
 That's great, we're glad to hear it!
 Use these materials to bootstrap your presentation with enough material for a three hour presentation and lab session.
 At the end of